 6. Stop eating when you’re full.
 If we even just followed this nobody would have a weight problem.
 Eat without distractions – no television, internet or social media.
 Concentrate on how you feel while you’re eating and stop when you’re full.
 It’s something many of us have forgotten how to do but it should become a habit no matter what is left on your plate.
 Wait half an hour and if you’re still hungry then eat a little more, otherwise don’t bother.
 If you constantly find you’re leaving food on your plate then start serving yourself smaller portions.

 7. Look out for hidden sugar: it’s in so many processed foods so always check the label.
 Breads, salads, sauces, soups and many other savoury items can all contain sugars.
 A good rule for day-to-day life is to avoid all foods with more than 5g of added sugar per 100g of food.
 This doesn’t mean you can never have dessert, sweets, chocolate or cake, but keep them as treats not a daily eating staple.
 And, if you return to a point where you start craving sugar or use it to fuel your energy levels, look at your diet or lifestyle (particularly things like stress or lack of sleep).
-Something is affecting your energy negatively, using sugar to prop that up is going to take its toll on your waistline and potentially your health so it’s better to find the source than mask the symptom.
+Something is affecting your energy negatively.
+This can be mainly because of the diet that you follow which could have programmed your brain to crave sugar.
+However, some can be due to a nutrient deficiency in your body which the brain thinks could be replenished by sweets.
+There might be a few other reasons for regular cravings and you can check this Thorne Research article for more information.
+That said, using sugar to satisfy that craving is going to take its toll on your waistline and potentially your health so it’s better to find the source than mask the symptom.

 8. Keep up the weight training.
 The more muscle you have, the more you can eat each day and still keep the fat off.
 Aim to train following some form of high-intensity training – at least three times a week.
 Also, start every day by doing one minute of deep squats.
 Working large muscles is a very quick way to release a little bit of growth hormone into your system, get your heart and lungs working and fire your metabolism up for the day ahead.